 HubSpot and Salesforce have similar audiences and features, but the companies have had fundamentally different development paths that set them apart.
 Have you been wondering what the difference is between these CRM giants?
 Let's find out.

-For Salesforce the CRM has always been the core platform that the company's thousands of apps, integrations and features interact with.
+For Salesforce, CRM has always been the core platform the company's thousands of apps, integrations and features interact with.
 Features like marketing are only now fully maturing.
 That means that both of these platforms are growing ever closer together, and it's becoming more and more difficult to distinguish the from one another.

 One can argue cases for both development paths.
-But at the end of the day, the user will need to decide which is a the best CRM for their own unique requirements.
+But at the end of the day, the user will need to decide which is the best CRM for their own unique requirements.
 While each of these might be incredibly similar, there are still some important differences between them.

-In the article below, we’ll compare the similarities and differences of HubSpot CRM versus Salesforce CRM.
+In the article below, we’ll compare the similarities and differences between HubSpot CRM versus Salesforce CRM.

 HubSpot deal pipeline: